RehmanMuaz/Honeydew/README.md

 ***
 ***
 *** To avoid retyping too much info.
 Do a search and replace for the following:
-*** FakeNinja, ExpressJSTest1, @MuazR5, muaz_r5@hotmail.com, ExpressJS Backend, A backend using ExpressJS.
+*** TheFakeNinja, ExpressJSTest1, @MuazR5, muaz_r5@hotmail.com, ExpressJS Backend, A backend using ExpressJS.
 Connected to MySQL server using Sequelize.
 -->

 <!-- PROJECT SHIELDS -->